 Australian Prime Minister Tony Abbott

-The Australian Capital Territory (ACT)
+before the Australian Capital Territory (ACT) became the first

 Abbott, whose conservative